 Some companies find that there are additional benefits of setting up data tracking systems for chemical release and/or use.
 For instance, a small boat manufacturer in the United States used its reporting system to streamline its use of chemicals.
 By reducing the number of waste streams, it reduced the time spent reporting.
 Costs of raw materials and waste management expenses can also be reduced in this way, and protection of workers from potential health effects can be improved.

 3. WILL MAKING DATA PUBLIC HARM A COMPANY'S COMPETITIVENESS?

-An often-cited concern among industry is that PRTR reporting will disclose confidential data that might damage their competitiveness.
-Any data disclosure that reveals information about market share, manufacturing capacity, product formulation, the marginal cost of production, or business plans could affect a company's ability to compete.
+manufacturing capacity, product formulation, the marginal cost of production, or business plans could affect a company's ability to compete.